jometzg/azure-openai-ground-up/README.md

 https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/understand-embeddings

+Embeddings are therefore useful in searching efficiently for things that have similar meaning.
+The same text in a different language, will have similar emnbedding representation, which is useful for multi-lingual use cases.

 ### Task 13 Get the tokens from some text
 This uses an Azure AI Search instance to tokenise the text.
 ```